What Is Policy Writing And How Do I Write Policy Documents? Tips & Examples

 So, you've been tasked with writing a policy for your company.
-Policy writing can sometimes feel unnecessary, outlining specific rules and requirements that seem intuitive.
+Policy writing can sometimes feel unnecessary; oftentimes the specific rules and requirements you're explaining seem intuitive.

-But policies answer important questions and ensure safety/best practices are understood in daily organization operations and activities.
+But policies answer important questions and ensure safety and best practices are understood in daily organization operations and activities.

-As you write the policy, remember that your reader and write to meet their needs.
+As you write the policy, remember your reader and write to meet their needs.

 Let's first look at the definition of policy writing.
 We then break down the policy development process into five key steps.